 - Mobile Radios - These two-way radios go into cars or trucks, and are powered by your vehicle's 12-volt electrical system.
 They are usually more powerful radios than Handie Talkies.
 They also use external antennas that are mounted outside the car.
 Because of their higher power and outside antennas, these radios generally have greater range than Handie Talkies.
 Cost range can be anywhere from $75 to $200, depending on features and power.

-- Base Station Radios - These are really just mobile radios located in your home or office, with the addition of a 12-volt power supply.
+- Base Station Radios - These are really just mobile radios located in your home or office, with the addition of a 12-volt power supply (power supply is $75 ~ $100).
 They also need an external antenna, usually mounted on the roof.
-Cost range can be anywhere from $150 to $300, depending on features, power and outdoor antennas.
+Total costs range can be anywhere from $150 to $300, depending on features, power and outdoor antennas.

 - Scanners - These are one-way, receive-only radios, meaning you can't transmit with them.
 They allow you to monitor channels used by Emergency Services, Law Enforcement or Fire Departments.
 Scanners can be Handie Talkies, mobiles, or base-stations.
 Most scanners have their own, built-in battery pack or AC power supply and antenna.
 Cost range can be anywhere from $100 to $400, depending on features.